Brian Dooreck MD

 Past esophageal or gastric surgery

-Major esophageal motility (motor) disorders (i.e. achalasia, jackhammer esophagus, absent contractility, distal esophageal spasm, and esophagogastric junction outflow obstruction)
+Major esophageal motility (motor) disorders (i.e., achalasia, jackhammer esophagus, absent contractility, distal esophageal spasm, and esophagogastric junction outflow obstruction)

 Esophageal stricture